 Dear Aunt Nam's shop!

 The reason why Mrs. Hanh and her siblings are so attached to their family restaurant is because so many of their memories are wrapped up here.
-Witnessing alley 702 from its heyday, when vegetarian restaurants were next to each other, to now gradually thinning out, she feels happy that the restaurant is still supported by customers for many years.
+Witnessing alley 702 from its golden age, when vegetarian restaurants were next to each other until now, it has gradually thinned out, she feels happy that the restaurant is still supported by customers for many years.

 PHOTO: CAO AN BIEN